baangfilip/pico-2w-toy-car/README.md

-# pico-2w-with-robo-pico
+# pico-2w-with(out)-robo-pico
-Testing pico 2w and robo pico board and other stuff
+Testing pico 2w and robo pico board and other stuff.

+Just for testing couldnt, no time has been spent making it nearly what production code should look like, just experiment.

 ## Svelte frontend
 - for small size